NormanLo4319/Food-Environment-Web-Page/README.md

 ![heat_map](Images/heat_map.png)

-## Latitude - Latitude Analysis Dashboard with Attitude
+## Latitude Analysis Dashboard with Attitude

 In this challenge, we create a visualization dashboard website using visualizations we've created in the Food-Enviroment-Project.